-Every wedding needs some funky music to get your guests on the dancefloor and to keep their feet moving all night long, but that music doesn’t have to come from a live band or even a professional DJ.
-Especially when average costs for a DJ are around $1,000 and $4,500 for a band.
+Every wedding needs great music to get your guests on the dance floor and to keep their feet moving all night long, but that music doesn’t have to come from a live band or even a professional DJ.
+Especially when average costs for a DJ can cost $1,000 or more and $4,500+ for a band.

-For your wedding on a budget, instead of hiring a DJ, make a mix CD or playlist of you and your soon-to-be spouse’s favorite tunes, hook it up to some sound equipment, and you’re good to go.
-You can even use a free or low-cost music service like Spotify or Pandora Radio to mix up a wedding playlist for you!
+For your wedding on a budget, instead of hiring a DJ, make killer playlist of you and your soon-to-be spouse’s favorite tunes, hook it up to some sound equipment, and you’re good to go.
+Low-cost music service like Spotify or Pandora Radio can give you ideas for tunes to your list of wedding songs.

 A wedding registry is traditionally a lengthy list filled with the gifts the future newlyweds would like.
 But why not forgo asking for that new potato peeler or set of holiday-only china and create a honeymoon registry instead?

-Save money (and also trees) by saying no to paper invitations!
+We live in a digital world, why not embrace it?
+Save money (and also trees) by saying no to paper invitations.
 Between printing fees and the ever-rising cost of stamps, this seemingly small element of wedding preparation can set you back anywhere from $450-$600.
-Plus, given that we live in a digital world, why not embrace it?

 In your new married life, combining your finances together may be something to consider to make managing shared expenses easier and contribute to a healthy financial relationship.
-With Zeta’s joint bank accounts, you can both reap the benefits of digital banking with a simple app that splits and pays bills for you, helps you to budget and save as a team, and offload those money chores you may not enjoy.
+With Zeta’s joint bank accounts, you can both reap the benefits of digital banking with a simple app that splits and pays bills for you, helping you budget and save as a team.

 In Zeta’s Money Date Magazine, finance blogger Savvy Girl Money dives into how her and her husband handled their finances together after they got married.READ MORE